 Give people the chance to try leadership roles and be peer mentors by teaching the basic skills of the activity to new participants.
-In the end, physical literacy for life means moving and learning.

-QUALITY LIVING AND FUNCTIONAL HEALTH
+OUALITY LIVING AND FUNCTIONAL HEALTH

 Many older Canadians suffer declines in their functional health that limit day to day activities and reduce general well-being.
-Health professionals assess functional health according to eight key attributes: vision, hearing, speech, mobility, dexterity, feelings, cognition, and pain.
-Disease, injury, and the ageing process itself impact each of these.
+Health professionals assess functional health according to eight key attributes: vision, hearing, speech, mobility, dexterity, feelings, cognition and pain.
+Disease, injury and the aging process itself impact each of these.
 In each instance, regardless of the cause or combination of causes, a decline in functional health results in some degree of moderate to severe individual disability.

 After age 65, functional health begins to decline at a faster rate.
 As a larger proportion of Canadians are living into their 80s and 90s, this means that the average Canadian can presently expect to live approximately 10.5 years with some level of disability (Decady & Greenberg, 2014).
-At the same time, functional health can also decline at much younger adult ages through the complications associated with sedentary lifestyles, obesity, and injury.
+At the same time, functional health can also decline at much younger adult ages through the complications associated with sedentary lifestyles, obesity and injury.

 Declines in functional health diminish individual quality of life while generating significant costs for our healthcare system.
 Indirectly, they also impact economic productivity.
-Taking all of these impacts into account, experts agree a major goal should be to find ways to maintain and prolong the healthy life years for Canadian citizens of all ages.
+Taking all of these impacts into account, experts agree a major goal should be to find ways to maintain and prolong the healthy years for Canadian citizens of all ages.

-MAINTAINING MOTION AND REDUCING RISK
+MAINTAINING MOTION

-Through the senior years, the primary physical literacy goals should be the maintenance of range of motion, balance, and mental health.
-These goals in turn ensure that individuals can continue to enjoy good quality of life, social connections, safety, and independence throughout their advanced years.
+Through the senior years, the primary physical literacy goals should be the maintenance of range of motion, balance and mental health.
+These goals in turn ensure that individuals can continue to enjoy good quality of life, social connections, safety and independence throughout their advanced years.